mfractor/mfractor.github.io/docs/code-generation/csharp.md

 |------|------|-------------|-------------|
 | **ForceStringLiteral** | System.Boolean | `False` | Should the code generator always attempt to assign members with a string literal? |

+## Create Base Constructor

+**Configuration Id: com.mfractor.code_gen.csharp.base_constructor**

+Generates a class constructor that routes a series of constructor parameters into a `base(...)` constructor.